| Re: [aspectj-users] One target for intertype declarations |

 > int testField;

-> private transient taspect ajc$taspect$perObjectField;and
+> private transient taspect ajc$taspect$perObjectField;

 > public class test2 extends test implements taspect$ajcMightHaveAspect